-ET recommendations: (all recommendations to be carried out and implemented in 12 months after reaccreditation)
+ET recommendations: (all recommendations to be carried out and implemented in 12 months after accreditation)

-- 1.A The faculty should, over the next 12 months, develop a policy and strategy to promote and generate increased funding for artistic research. - 1.B The faculty internal quality assurance process should more closely monitor and ensure their programme's implementation of recommendations for improvement.
+- 1.A The faculty should develop a policy and strategy to promote and generate increased funding for artistic research. - 1.B The faculty internal quality assurance process should more closely monitor and ensure their programme's implementation of recommendations for improvement.